 Applications for permits are reviewed to determine the safety of the proposed driveway location, and to determine the required culvert diameter.
 Construction can be completed by private construction firms, or by City crews at the applicant’s cost.

 Rural Lowland Drainage & Irrigation

 Prime agricultural land, created by sediment deposited by the Fraser River, is located in the areas known as Sumas Prairie and Matsqui Prairie.
-Both areas used to flood regularly, and are now protected from further flooding by dykes.
-Drainage behind the dykes is improved by pumping water over them in winter/spring months, and irrigation water is supplied in ditches in summer months.
+Both areas used to flood regularly, and are now protected from further flooding by dikes.
+Drainage behind the dikes is improved by pumping water over them in winter/spring months, and irrigation water is supplied in ditches in summer months.

 The funds needed to maintain and operate the improvements are collected from the benefiting properties via Local Service Area levies.
 A Dyking, Drainage, and Irrigation Committee, one for each area, makes recommendations to Council on the disbursement of those funds, and assists staff in the administration of the improvements.